gallak/python-netdisco-api/README.md

 # this a python client for netdisco tools

-NetDiso is a famous network discovery tools : see : http://netdisco.org/ Writed in perl it provide an API for requesting data
+NetDisco is a famous network discovery tools : see : http://netdisco.org/ Writed in perl it provide an API for requesting data

-This libraire try to provide a python way to interact to it.
+This library try to provide a python way to interact to it.
+Very inspired from https://github.com/tobiasbp/fusiondirectory-api  ( just Simple !)